schoeberl/risc-v-lab/README.md

 * Competiton: smallest and fastest implementation
 * Explore myself different pipeline organizations

+# Testing

+- Two collections of test programs are provided
+  - `tests/simple` contains some basic test cases for all RV32I instructions
+  - `tests/riscv-tests` contains thorough tests for all RV32I instructions from the official [riscv-tests](https://github.com/riscv-software-src/riscv-tests) repository
+  - The test programs exit via the `ecall` instruction
+  - All tests come with a `.res` file containing a dump of the register file after the program has finished

+## Building the Tests

+- Elf files and flat binaries are built before `sbt test` when running `make test`
+- The output files are placed in the `build/simple` and `build/riscv-tests` directories
+- Set the `CC` variable to your RISC-V GCC compiler in the [Makefile](Makefile?plain=1#L7)

+## riscv-tests

+- the `riscv-tests` are self tests which check results inside the test code
+  - the test returns 0 in register `a7` if the test was successful
+  - else the failing tests number is placed in `a7`
+  - the self testing functionality relies on compare and branch instructions

+## riscv-tests - Execution Traces - I

+- Each riscv-test programs also comes with a `.csv` file containing an execution trace
+- One line contains the following information:
+  - `pc;instr_word;assembly;wb_dest;wb_value;mem_addr;mem_wr_data\n`
+  - If no write back, load or store occurs, the corresponding fields are left empty
+- Example: this load instruction sets x14 to 0xF00F by loading a halfword from address 0x80001006
+  - `800000f8;60d703;lhu a4, 6(ra);14;f00f;80001006;\n`

+## riscv-tests - Execution Traces - II

+- The execution traces can be used to check the correct execution of the programs step by step, like in a co-simulation
+- Attention has to be given to stalls in your pipeline, since the trace was executed on a single-cycle processor

 # Peripherals

 - Two basic memory mapped peripherals are provided